BetonQuest/BetonQuest/documentation/Learn-Beton/Getting-Started/Setting-up-the-editor.md

 ![Shows the location of the settings](../../media/content/LearnBeton/vscode.png){width=60%}

 These ensure that the extension is activated.

-Additionally, your configuration works with all unique language characters (a german example: ä, ü, ö) and that the file can be read on any linux server.
+Additionally, your configuration works with all unique language characters (a german example: ä, ü, ö) and the file can be read on any server running on Linux.

 ### Snippets
 The main feature of our extension are so called "code snippets".
 These are basically pre-defined events, conditions etc.